 There is no vaccine and no specific treatment if you contract it and you can’t take tablets as a preventative measure.

 The main way to prevent Dengue Fever is to avoid being bitten.
-The mosquitos which transmit Dengue bite during daylight hours as opposed to the malaria transmitting mosquitos which tend to bite during the evening.
+The mosquitos which transmit Dengue bite during daylight hours as opposed to the malaria-transmitting mosquitos which tend to bite during the evening.
 Therefore, it is crucial that you use an effective insect repellent at all times.

 Repellents containing 20% or more DEET are the most effective and need to be reapplied regularly to exposed skin over the top of sunscreen.
-There are a wide selection of insect repellents you can choose from that will keep you protected during your travels.
+There is a wide selection of insect repellents you can choose from that will keep you protected during your travels.

-Loose fitting, long sleeved clothing is best as mosquitos can bite through tight clothing.
+Loose fitting, long-sleeved clothing is best as mosquitos can bite through tight clothing.
 There are clothing treatment sprays such as Lifesystems Expedition Ex4 Mosquito Control Fabric Treatment which can be used to reduce the risk further.
 Socks should be worn to protect the feet.